Skip to main content

 Q: I've decided I want to use you to build my cabinets.
 When should I get you started?

 A: Ideally, you'd want your cabinets to be built and ready for installation by the time your general contractor has your kitchen ready.
 This means that under most circumstances, you'd want to get me started as soon as possible in order to avoid delays.
-It takes me a certain amount of time to produce a project and that amount of time has many variables, such as current work load, etc. It generally takes me four to six weeks to complete a medium sized kitchen, not including the installation.
+It takes me a certain amount of time to produce a project and that amount of time has many variables, such as current work load, etc. It generally takes me five to eight weeks to complete a medium sized kitchen, not including the installation.

 Q: Are you insured?